DE

 A leading automotive manufacturer implemented an AI-supported scheduling system in its purchasing purchasing controlling.
 By analyzing real-time consumption data and taking into account external factors such as supplier reliability and market trends, the company was able to reduce its inventory levels by 25%.
 At the same time, the rate of material shortages fell by 40%.
 The more efficient scheduling led to cost savings of over 15 million euros annually and significantly increased flexibility within the supply chain.

-Conclusion on disposition in purchasing
+Conclusion on disposition in Procurement

-Material planning in purchasing is an indispensable strategic process for a company's success.
+Material planning in Procurement is an indispensable strategic process for a company's success.
 Precise planning and control of material procurement not only optimizes costs and secures production processes, but also strengthens competitiveness.
 Increasing digitalization and AI-supported solutions are opening up new opportunities for even more efficient and forward-looking planning.
 The balance between security of supply, cost efficiency and flexibility in inventory management remains crucial.